 This ministry strengthens young families with children ages 0-5 providing resources, community and activities such as a family Mass and potluck dinner, playground outings, story time and ice cream socials.

 Family Acts of Mercy (FAM).
 This group meets on the 1st Saturday of the month at 4 pm and sponsors simple service projects to help families work together to encourage service to others in the community.

 This is the process by which adults become members of the Catholic Church.
 They are introduced to Church doctrine, life, worship and service.
 This small community meets weekly from Fall until Spring and celebrates the Sacraments of Initiation at the Easter Vigil.
 Parishioners are invited to become members of the team to share their faith, offer hospitality and provide personal support.

 Our mission is to provide rosaries for anyone in the parish at no cost.
-This ministry meets once a month at two separate times to allow flexibility of members when we create rosaries and pray for one another and the parish.
+This ministry meets once a month when we create rosaries and pray for one another and the parish.
 You may also gather supplies to work on your own at home.

 20’s & 30’s Ministry.

 This ministry meets the distinct needs of young adults, single, married, with children or without, by providing social and service events.
 Planning committee meets monthly.